“It helps you get more in touch with your body.”

-“Maureen’s classes are great, not too advanced, she gages the level of the participants and adjusts the routines accordingly.”
+“Maureen’s classes are great, not too advanced, she gauges the level of the participants and adjusts the routines accordingly.”

-I doubt she could adjust them low enough for my comfort, but the osteopath has been spot on with other recommendations for me, from various exercises to cutting out caffeine and avoiding very spicy foods (this isn’t medical advice for others, it was suggested for me).
+I doubt she could adjust them low enough for my comfort, but the osteopath has been spot on with other recommendations for me: from various exercises, cutting out caffeine and avoiding very spicy foods (this isn’t medical advice for others, it was suggested for me).

-If it is, as some have described, a spiritual practice that uses physical postures as a conduit to a deeper understanding of the body, I had to give yoga another chance to redeem itself.
+If yoga is, as some have described, a spiritual practice that uses physical postures as a conduit to a deeper understanding of the body, and since I’m trying to listen to my body more and tune in to my gut instincts, I had to give yoga another chance to redeem itself.

 After all, my doctor once told me that stomach acid to so strong it can dissolve iron.